 Delicious Foods are Served

-A tradition for the Hanukkah festivity is the serving of traditional Jewish foods, most of which are oil based.
-But these are delicious, one of a kind foods.
-You will surely enjoy eating them when you celebrate the Hanukkah so you better participate in this holiday.
+A tradition for the Hanukkah festivity is the serving of traditional Jewish foods, most of which are oil-based.
+But these are delicious, one-of-a-kind foods.
+You will surely enjoy eating them when you celebrate Hanukkah so you better participate in this holiday.

 How to Celebrate Hanukkah?

-The following are the best activities conducted for the celebration of the Hanukkah:
+The following are the best activities conducted for the celebration of Hanukkah:

 Of course, the highlight of this festivity is the lighting of the menorah.
 You will do this every night for eight days until all the candles have been lit.

 The celebration of this festivity will not pass without traditional foods for it.
 You get to taste various oil-based Jewish dish prepared for this event.
 You could also taste the gelt which is a chocolate coin wrapped in gold foil.